 Frankly, Attansasio is too nice.
 I don’t just think Trump’s notions are horrible.
 I think they’re fundamentally flawed and border on being a Looney Tunes type of political insanity.

-Here are the main points which I think are most critical in showing why the Trump Plan is off-base:
+Here are the main points raised by Attansasio, which I think are most critical in showing why the Trump Plan is off-base:

 - The “magnet” argument has never been proven: there is no no empirical evidence that ending citizenship rights would act as a deterrent to unauthorized immigration.